bokulich-lab/q2-fondue/README.md

 - `--o-run-ids` is the output artifact containing the scraped run IDs.
 - `--o-bioproject-ids` is the output artifact containing the scraped BioProject IDs.

+__Note:__ To retrieve all required IDs from Zotero, you must be logged in.

 ### Fetching metadata
 To fetch metadata associated with a number of run or project IDs, execute the following command: